atomtables/AstatineOS/README.md

 # AstatineOS

+Make sure to look at UPDATE.md for pure sadness

 Do `./build.sh` to compile, `./build.sh run` to compile and run.
 Before running, compile and install `mkabp` to PATH.

 ## Dependencies